B71 Sandoy: Guli Dalurin

 Efforts were made in the summer break to establish the first ever B71 supporters group.
-The initial intention was to have the supporters group up and running properly for the 2023 season, but the poor run of games in the second half, seemed to introduce a certain urgency and only servedto speed up the process of establishing the supporters group.
-After some deliberation on name, representatives and objectives, Guli Dalurin was formally introduced as B71's new supporters' group at the club's upcoming home game 20th August 2022, against 07 Vestur.
+The initial intention was to have the supporters group up and running properly for the 2023 season, but the poor run of games in the second half, seemed to introduce a certain urgency and only served to speed up the process of establishing the supporters group.
+After some deliberation on name, representatives and objectives, Guli Dalurin was formally introduced as B71's new supporters' group at the club's upcoming home game 20 August 2022, against 07 Vestur.
 The game ended in a 2-0 home win, which was followed with a narrow defeat in Leirvík against Víkingur.
 From there on, B71's men's side won all of the remaining 8 games of the season, racking up an impressive 24 points, which even resulted in the promotion race being decided on the last game day, with TB and B71 level on points. where B71 beat newly crowned champions ÍF, in Fuglafjørður.
-3 points weren't enough though B71 was level on points with TB, sitting in the promotion place.
-6 goals seperated the sides after the last game of the season, with TB finishing 3rd and attaining automatic promotion, while B71, for the second year running, finished 4th, narrowly missing out on promotion.
+3 points weren't enough though B71 was level on points with TB, sitting in the promotion place, 6 goals separated the sides after the last game of the season, with TB finishing 3rd and attaining automatic promotion, while B71, for the second year running, finished 4th, narrowly missing out on promotion.

+2023

+Both Skála and a shock relegated NSÍ side, were favourites to bounce back and promote to the top division within a year.
+It was believed that the Sandoy side were stronger and more experienced and could cause an upset throughout the season.

+Foreign players this year included Swedish pair Isak Tejeda and William Ankerhake, as well as Alejandro Ortega Medina from the US and Romulo Bosquiero from Brazil.
+Although early signs were promising, there was a falling out between players as well as disciplinary problems, which led to the departure of all of the foreign-born players, except for Romulo Bosquiero, who would go on to feature for a second season as well.

+The first run of games were also a sign of things to come.
+B71 had its worst start in years, racking up only 8 points in the opening 7 games as well as only managing 18 points in the entire first half of the season.
+Things improved in the second half of the season, with the side earning another 29 out of a possible 36 points and salvaging a 5th place finish, but well away from any promotion spot.